 Many have heard of the "middle child syndrome" and the difficulties these children can present.
 They may become frustrated or resentful of the significant changes they experience early in life.
 Not only do they lose their "youngest child" status, but they also must compete for attention with older and later-born children.

 Middle-born children in larger families are typically less competitive than single middle children.
 Their parents' attention can be spread thinner due to the dynamics of a bigger family.
 Middle children in bigger families may be more prone to use cooperation to get what they want.
 Middle children may demonstrate the following tendencies:

 - May feel unloved or left out

-- Doesn't have the rights and responsibilities of oldest sibling or the privileges of the youngest.
+- May not have the rights and responsibilities of the oldest sibling or the privileges of the youngest

-The last born child can not be dethroned by a younger sibling.
 The "baby" of the family tends to get more attention from parents since the older siblings are developing and becoming more independent.
-Traits of the youngest child:
+Traits of the youngest child may include the following:

 - Expects others to make decisions and take responsibility

 - May not be taken seriously

 - Can become "speedier" in development to catch up to other siblings

 Other Factors That May Influence Birth Order Personality